 Registering a transportation business will vary from location to location.
 But one of the first things you need is a business name.

 Pay the required fee to register your business name and submit a form for your business entity.
 Some jurisdictions also require publishing a notice in a local newspaper.

 Next is applying for an employer identification number (EIN).
 You need your registered business name to get one.

 Once your business name has been registered with the authorizing bureau or government body, consider trademarking it.
 This way, other businesses can't piggyback off your hard work to build and establish your brand.

 Secure Proper Documentation

 The transportation business is responsible for the safe transport of people and goods.
-This is why it requires more licenses and business permits than clothing stores, nail salons, and other business types.
+This is why it requires more licenses and business permits than clothing stores, nail salons (you may want to check out our list of nail salon names), and other business types.

 Depending on the business transport type you launch and where you'll operate, permits and licenses to secure may include:

 - Commercial driver's license (CDL) for each driver operating a large vehicle or tractor-trailer